B-ROLL: U.S. European Command Chiefs of Mission Conference

-U.S. European Command Chiefs of Mission Conference took place at Patch Barracks, in Stuttgart, Germany, Feb.
+The U.S. European Command Chiefs of Mission Conference takes place at Patch Barracks, in Stuttgart, Germany, Feb.
 5, 2026.
-The conference hosted NATO and U.S. Ambassadors, Consuls and Representatives throughout the region to the discuss enhancing regional security, innovation, cooperation and interoperability for modern warfare.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Samuel Wagner)
+The conference hosted NATO and U.S. Ambassadors, Consuls, and Representatives throughout the region to discuss enhancing regional security, innovation, cooperation and interoperability for modern warfare.
+(U.S. Army video by Sgt.
+Chandler Coats)

 |Date Taken: